 Eggs

-Eggs are the binder in this recipe and while I haven’t tested it myself, I’m willing to bet that making flax eggs would work as a find substitute if you’re an egg-free family.
+Eggs are the binder in this recipe and while I haven’t tested it myself, I’m willing to bet that making flax eggs would work as a fine substitute if you’re an egg-free family.
 (More about flaxseed HERE.)

 Ginger

 As much as I big fat puffy heart LOVE to use fresh ginger, I don’t always have it on hand.
-I’ve only tested this using ground ginger since it’s what I always have, but if you ever have fresh ginger, totally go for it!
-It would give a super great boost of fresh and lightly spicy flavor to these carrot and sweet potato fritters.
-(Did you know you can freeze fresh ginger?!)
+I’ve only tested this sweet potato recipe using ground ginger since it’s what I always have, but if you ever have fresh ginger, totally go for it!

 Flour